-Our 2018 grant making activities and partnerships were guided by the Johnson & Johnson Global Community Impact Team, which is to support and champion people on the front lines of care.

-In 2018, the Trust engaged with 66 partners in 58 countries delivering over £8.8 million to programs within the EMEA region.1 Highlights of key partnerships and activities in 2018 include:
+The Foundation's 2019 grant making activities were guided by the Johnson & Johnson Global Community Impact strategy, which is to support and champion people on the front lines of care.
+In 2019, the Foundation engaged with 70 partners in 54 countries delivering over £8.8 million to programs within the EMEA region1.

-2018 Significant Areas of Activity
+2019 Significant Areas of Activity

+- INSEAD The Foundation and INSEAD partner to transform health systems across EMEA by investing in increasing the leadership and innovation capacity of health leaders of tomorrow.

+- Aga Khan Development Network

+(AKDN) The Foundation has a

+long-term partnership with the

+AKDN, working on a number of

+innovative programs and initiatives

+aimed to improve the quality of life

+of communities.

-- INSEAD The Trust and INSEAD partner to transform health systems across EMEA by investing in increasing the leadership and innovation capacity of health leaders of tomorrow. - Aga Khan Development Network (AKDN) The Trust has a long-term partnership with the AKDN, working on a number of innovative programs and initiatives aimed to improve the quality of life of communities.
-The AKDN works to improve the welfare and prospects of people in the developing world, particularly in Asia and Africa, supporting marginalized communities to achieve a level of self-reliance through access to tools, knowledge and education. - North Star Alliance North Star Alliance became a flagship partner of the Trust providing quality healthcare services to mobile workers like truck drivers, sex workers and the communities with which they interact.
+- The AKDN works to improve the welfare and prospects of people in the developing world, particularly in Asia and Africa, supporting marginalized communities to achieve a level of self-reliance through access to tools, knowledge and education.

+- AMREF To help address the acute shortage of oncology nurses to care for rising numbers of cancer patients in Kenya, the Foundation funded an oncology nursing program in September 2019 through AMREF in partnership with the National Cancer Control Program and The Nursing Council.
+The program trains higher diploma nurses in oncology at Moi Teaching and Referral Hospital's College of Health Sciences, with the first class of 22 oncology nurses scheduled to graduate in September 2020.
+This initiative has led to two additional colleges receiving accreditation to offer higher diplomas in Oncology Nursing, potentially training 120 nurses each year.

-- Secondment Program Launched in 2014, the Secondment Program provides Johnson & Johnson employees with the unique opportunity to give back to society by sharing their business skills and knowledge with our NGO partner organizations in long-term assignments (up to six months). - One Young World (OYW) Johnson & Johnson has partnered with OYW, an NGO which connects the world's most impactful young leaders to create a better world, since 2013.
-OYW leaders (aged 18-30) from across the globe have participated, providing a unique opportunity to debate and formulate innovative solutions to some of the world's most pressing health issues.
+- Secondment Program Launched in 2014, the Secondment Program provides Johnson & Johnson employees with the unique opportunity to give back to society by sharing their business skills and knowledge with our NGO partner organizations in long-term assignments (up to six months).

+- One Young World (OYW) -

+Johnson & Johnson has partnered

+with OYW, an NGO which connects

+the world's most impactful young

+leaders to create a better world, since

+2013.
+OYW leaders (aged 18-30) from

+across the globe have participated

+in providing a unique opportunity

+to debate and formulate innovative

+solutions to some of the world's most

+pressing health issues.